 |Provide restorative-practice education and training to service-delivery staff and foster and kinship caregivers||Long-term (2022)|

-An advisory body of Indigenous advisors, including Indigenous caregivers, will be immediately created to help guide implementation and ensure the public action plan improves the safety and well-being of children and families, including those in First Nation, Inuit and Métis communities.
+An advisory body of Indigenous advisors, including Indigenous caregivers, is helping guide implementation and ensure the public action plan improves the safety and well-being of children and families, including those in First Nation, Inuit and Métis communities.